MichelML/bbpr/README.md

   - reduce shelljs and bash dependency for before module install and after module install __DONE__
   - eliminate bash dependency for password caching __DONE__
   - improve password caching procedure __DONE__
-  - improved readme with more information, code examples, and cross-platform compatibility
+  - improved readme with more information, code examples, and cross-platform compatibility _IN PROGRESS_
-  - detailed explanation on how to contribute in README
+  - detailed explanation on how to contribute in README _IN PROGRESS_
   - unit tests everything - __IN PROGRESS__
   - allow PR updates through bbpr with granular options (update only one property: title, description, etc)
   - beautify code
   - check if destination branch exists remotely before making pull request
   - improve normalization of configuration file
   - support github repositories
+  - view all pull requests for a specific remote repository

 <h1 id="maintainer">Maintainer</h1>